 Managers and HR do not have medical training.
 They are unlikely to have a lot of experience with people working or stopping work due to health conditions.
-Many opinions around health issues are influenced by personal experience, media, prejudice and myths.
+Many opinions on health issues are influenced by personal experience, media, prejudice and myths.
 This is not helped by the fact that people are able to Google health conditions and read extraordinary tales of horror and treatment failures without regard for the impact on others.

 This approach has no place when deciding a person’s livelihood and how best to help sick or ill workers.
 Health issues should be dealt with on an individual basis, using tried and tested methods.

 OH professionals know the workplace and the management; they are able to look at the clinical picture, know what is achievable and negotiate a way through this delicate maze for the benefit of the worker and the workplace, with minimum disruption.

 OH Extracts Information

 When the report is returned, the OH professional takes relevant facts from the report that help the management of the worker.